 > exercise – releases sugars & fats into the bloodstream, while stimulating endorphins.
 It’s great for heart health, reduces hypertension & cholesterol, improves neurological & spinal problems, burns off stress-related hormones & improves sleep

-> sports.
-When we jump on or over stuff, play football, dance, run…. we receive the pure pleasure of feeling our bodies move & work.
-Dr. Stewart Brown defines it as “the spontaneous desire to get ourselves out of gravity”
+> sports – When we jump on or over stuff, play football, dance, run…. we receive the pure pleasure of feeling our bodies move & work.
+Dr. Stewart Brown defines it as “the spontaneous desire to release ourself from gravity”

-64% play games as a way to unwind and relax
+64% play games as a way to unwind & relax

 42% believe game play is a way to keep their mind sharp

 75% of responding parents see educational benefits for their kids